apollographql/apollo-link/packages/apollo-link-http/README.md

 ## Options
 HTTP Link takes an object with some options on it to customize the behavior of the link.
 If your server supports it, the HTTP link can also send over metadata about the request in the extensions field.
 To enable this, pass `includeExtensions` as true.
 The options you can pass are outlined below:
-- `uri`: the URI key can be either a string endpoint or default to "/graphql"
+- `uri`: the URI key can be a string endpoint or a function returning a string -- will default to "/graphql" if not specified
 - `includeExtensions`: allow passing the extensions field to your graphql server, defaults to false
 - `fetch`: a `fetch` compatiable API for making a request
 - `headers`: an object representing values to be sent as headers on the request